zymex22/PRF-Lite/README.md

  The PRF - Lite version is meant to be a replacement of Industrial rollers mod (IR).
  It is a great compliment to Vanilla Faction Expanded - Mechanoids.

-## It will Contain all logistic stuff from core and no machines...
+## Designed for optimal compatibility, this stripped-down version contain all the logistics stuff from PRF - Core without the machines.
  It has:
  - Conveyor Belts
  - Splitters